Contact your lender and agree a plan

 Help with your mortgage

-Find out different ways in which you may be able to get help if you’re in difficulty with your mortgage payments.
+There are different ways you may be able to get help if you’re in difficulty with your mortgage payments.

 Getting help to make your mortgage interest payments

-Homeowners on certain benefits may be able to get help towards mortgage interest payments called Support for Mortgage Interest (SMI)
+Homeowners on certain benefits may be able to get help towards mortgage interest payments called Support for Mortgage Interest.

 Mortgages taken out on or after 31 October 2004